wenwen-dev/sign-up-form/README.md

 # sign-up-form

-This is part of The Odin Project.
-It is my attempt at the Sign-up Form project which helps to consolidate skills learnt on form validation, pseudo classes, and fonts.
+This is a project to practice these skills besides basics:

+- page layouts
+- positioning
+- styling texts
+- form, form controls, form validation